3 Ways to Understand Matrix Multiplication

 When I first learned about matrix multiplication I was surprised by how hard it was for me to develop intuition about the operation.
 The usual definition of matrix multiplication hides a lot of interesting facts that are easier to recognize when you look from different points of view.
 In this post I will describe matrix multiplication from three points of view: columns, rows, and combinations of both.
 I will also discuss some simple facts to help test your intuition.
 After reading you will hopefully gain a deeper understanding of matrix multiplication, rows, and columns.
-This post was inspired by a linear algebra course taught by the great Gilbert Strange (MIT).
+This post was inspired by a linear algebra course taught by the great Gilbert Strang (MIT).

 This post lists three ways to interpret matrix multiplication.
 For each of these interpretations we will discuss the following.